-Social media sites, like Twitter and LinkedIn, are great tools for marketing law firms.
+Social media sites, like X (formerly known as Twitter) and LinkedIn, are great tools for marketing law firms.
 However, to get the most from these platforms, you need to have a clear social media marketing strategy.
 Social media for law firms is a tool that can position you as genuine, knowledgeable and trustworthy, which can lead to new clients.

 Here we look at exactly what you should be doing – and not doing – when managing social media for a law firm.